 - Back pain and arthritis

 In the hands of experts, the gastric balloon is a very safe and effective procedure and serious complications are uncommon.
-In the study of 714 patients (Lopez et al*), implantation was successful in every case and overall complication rates were very low but as we believe it's important for you to have the full picture, we have included details of the risks and possible complications below.
+In a study of 714 balloon patients (Lopez et al*), implantation was successful in every case and overall complication rates were very low, but so that you have the full picture, we have included details of the risks and possible complications that could be experienced.
 We will of course be on hand to provide you with guidance and support for any complications or side effects that you experience both during, and after the gastric balloon procedure.

 - Stomach discomfort, cramping, nausea and vomiting – common side effects during the first few days following balloon placement